 The younger your child, the easier it will be for him or her to adjust to going to school in a new country.
 Coping with a new language and customs will be harder for older children.
 It is possible for teenagers to adjust, but it may take longer than for younger children.

-Getting used to a new education system and leaving friends back in the UK are two of the main difficulties for the older child.
+Getting used to a new education system and leaving friends back in the UK are two of the main problems for the older child.
 Some countries and schools run international exchange programmes for young people which may be a helpful way for your child to explore their new environment and get to know another country before you move.